hamidgasmi/training.computerscience.cloud.aws/README.md

 - Serverless Applications that needs a web scale database, a serverless non relational database (not a fixed schema) + ID federation
 - When needing a web-scalable DBaaS product that provides integration with CloudWatch
 - When needing a lightweight, on-demand database product
-- It isn't for relational data
+- It'sn't for relational data

 </details>